gchahal1982/G3DAI/ai-platforms/codeforge/docs/autonomous-execution-directive.md

 ## 🎯 MISSION: COMPLETE CODEFORGE MVP DEVELOPMENT

-You are tasked with **autonomously executing ALL tasks** listed in `ai-platforms/codeforge/docs/mvp-development-roadmap.md` to transform CodeForge from an ambitious vision into a **production-ready next-generation AI-assisted development platform** that combines local privacy-first coding assistance with cloud super-context reasoning and G3D-powered 3D visualization.
+You are tasked with **autonomously executing ALL remaining tasks** listed in `ai-platforms/codeforge/docs/mvp-development-roadmap.md` to transform CodeForge from a **production-grade 3D visualization platform** into a **complete AI-assisted development platform** with AI swarm intelligence, enterprise features, and marketplace ecosystem.

-**SCALE OF DEVELOPMENT**: 204 files → Production-ready platform with $40-120M ARR potential
+**SCALE OF DEVELOPMENT**: 70 completed → 202 total files (132 remaining) → Production-ready platform with $40-120M ARR potential

 ## 🚨 AUTONOMOUS EXECUTION RULES - MANDATORY COMPLIANCE